ImperialCollegeLondon/ReCoDE-HMMs-for-the-discovery-of-behavioural-states/README.md

 The code will be mainly written out and executed from within the notebooks so you will get a feel for the full workflow to generate and test HMMs.
 A few parts of the code that help the code run or tidy up the plots will be imported from elsewhere in the project.

+In the folder src there is a jupyter notebook called notebook_answers.ipynb.
+This notebook contains the answers to parts of the notebook where you need to write your own code.

 Once you've cloned the repo and installed the dependencies, open the first notebook as highlighted by ** in the project structure below

 ## Project Structure